yogurt-foundation/yogurt-css-documentation/docs/effects/background-blend.md

 ## Background Blend

-Utilities for manipulating blend the background layers (image or color) of an element.
+Utilities for sets the blending mode of each background layer (color or image).

 ### Class